keras-team/keras-io/guides/md/keras_core/writing_a_custom_training_loop_in_jax.md

 To write a custom training loop, we need the following ingredients:

 - A model to train, of course.
 - An optimizer.
-You could either use an optimizer from `keras_core.optimizers`, or one from the `optax` package.
+You could either use an optimizer from `keras.optimizers`, or one from the `optax` package.
 - A loss function.
 - A dataset.
 The standard in the JAX ecosystem is to load data via `tf.data`,